NatiSayada/k3s-proxmox-terraform-ansible/README.md

 # Build a Kubernetes cluster using k3s on Proxmox via Ansible and Terraform

-This is based on the great work that <https://github.com/itwars> done with Ansible, all I left to do is to put it all together with terraform and Proxmox!
+This is based on the great work that <https://github.com/itwars> has done with Ansible, all I left to do is to put it all together with terraform and Proxmox!

 ## System requirements